atmcgrath/data-cleaning/sections/introducing-openrefine.md

 A couple things to note about OpenRefine: The software was originally written for the web so it runs in the browser rather than its own window.
 Rather than opening and saving files, it imports data into a "project" from which we can export versions of data suited to our needs.

-If you haven't yet, be sure to download and install OpenRefine according to [the instructions on the installations page](https://github.com/tri-cods/install/blob/master/guides/open_refine.md).
+If you haven't yet, be sure to download and install OpenRefine according to [the instructions in the OpenRefine documentation](https://openrefine.org/docs/manual/installing).

 ## Importing Data

-Like git, OpenRefine is not structured around discrete files that you open and save.
+OpenRefine is not structured around discrete files that you open and save.
 Data is imported into a project without affecting the original file.
 Changes made to that data are bundled together into another file.
 Rather than saving over or saving multiple copies of data (i.e., `datafile_final-reallyfinal-FINAL.xls`) projects allow users to export derivative files with fine-grained control over how those derivatives should be formed.

 1) From the **Create Project** option, select **Choose Files**